sadiqgpasha/LLM-experiments/README.md

 # LLM-experiments
 Initial learner's experiments

-As a begineer to LLM, following are the topics that must be learnt.
+As a beginner to LLM, following are the topics that must be learnt.